Nutrition

 • Protein: 0 grams

-A konjac low-carb pasta alternative.
+A konjac low-carb pasta alternative from It's Skinny

 via It's Skinny